Building power

 Joanna Velazquez

-Campaign Manager
+Campaigns Manager

-Joanna Velazquez became an organizer after experiencing the impacts of poverty, addiction, and the lack of mental health resources in her home and communities.
-Moving to Detroit in October of 2000, she and her family moved across the city and Downriver area making school her safe space and giving her the opportunity to graduate from Michigan State University.
-In 2018, Joanna found her political home with Detroit Action and organizing became a natural fit for Joanna as she found her way back home to figure out how to create the world we deserve to live in.
+Joanna became an organizer after experiencing the impacts of poverty, addiction, and the lack of mental health resources in her home and communities.
+Coming to Detroit in October of 2000, she and her family moved across the city and Downriver area making school her safe space and giving her the opportunity to graduate from Michigan State University.
+In 2018, Joanna found her political home with Detroit Action and organizing became a natural fit for her as she found her way back home to figure out how to create the world we deserve to live in.
 Through her own leader development, Joanna has learned that in order for us to live in a world that allows us to thrive, we must build deep relationships with one another and center the most impacted and vulnerable communities in all of our work and policy.
-We must learn to see each others humanity and fight for the values that allows for the empowerment of Black and brown working class folks both here and abroad.
+We must learn to see each other’s humanity and fight for the values that allow for the empowerment of Black and brown working class folks both here and abroad.

 Vanessa Velazquez